Book Trailers

 Visit Basting’s website

-Karine Leno Ancellin has lived in New York City; Paris; London; the Sahara region in West Africa, where she reported from Mauritania as a journalist; and now Athens, where she teaches, writes, and translates.
-Her first collection The Missing Angle addresses the fluidity in the architecture of contemporary emotions.
+Karine Leno Ancellin has lived in New York City; Paris; London; the Sahara region in West Africa, where she reported from Mauritania as a journalist; and now Athens.
+Her first collection is The Missing Angle.
 Her latest collection, Penelope Embodied, explores how being together has morphed, from the ancient Greeks to now.

 Watch the book trailer